ericlingit/fastai-notes/_setup/windows10.md

 # [Sign your commits](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/)

-1. Generate a gpg key pair
+1. Generate a GPG key pair
+    - `$ gpg --full-generate-key`
+    - Select "RSA and RSA" for your key type
+    - 4096 for key size
+    - The "Real name" should match your github account name.
+For me, it's `ericlingit`
+    - The "Email address" should _not_ match your Github email!
+Github has enabled email privacy by default.
+This [prevents git pushes that can expose your email](https://stackoverflow.com/a/51097104/9762732) to the world.
+Instead, you should [use a private, noreply address from github](https://help.github.com/articles/setting-your-commit-email-address-on-github/).
+My address looks like this:

+        `ericlingit@users.noreply.github.com`

+    - When finished, you should get an output that contains this portion:

+    ```
+    gpg: key DB3DA594230C0E46 marked as ultimately trusted
+    gpg: revocation certificate stored as '/home/eric/.gnupg/openpgp-revocs.d/6475F2FF9432A8621B79F499DB3DA594230C0E46.rev'
-1. Copy the public key and paste in your Github account's settings page.
+    public and secret key created and signed.

+    pub   rsa4096 2019-01-10 [SC]
+        6475F2FF9432A8621B79F499DB3DA594230C0E46
+    uid                      ericlingit <ericlingit@users.noreply.github.com>
+    sub   rsa4096 2019-01-10 [E]
+    ```
+    - Explanation: `DB3DA594230C0E46` is your key ID, and `6475F2FF9432A8621B79F499DB3DA594230C0E46` is the fingerprint of your key (note that the key ID is the last 16 digits of the fingerpint).
+The revocation certificate should be published to a key server if you lose your secret key.
+    - You can list your keys with:

-1. List your keys with `$ gpg --list-secret-keys --keyid-format LONG`
+        `$ gpg --list-secret-keys --keyid-format LONG`
-1. Copy the key ID that looks like this: `8E88FC612D3C6489`
+1. Export the public key: `$ gpg -a --export 8E88FC612D3C6489 > ~/Desktop/github_gpg_public.asc`
+1. Open `github_gpg_public.asc` with a text editor and copy its content, and then [paste in your Github account's settings page](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/).
-1. `cd` to your working directory
+1. Back in the linux terminal, `cd` to your working directory and enter the following commands:
+    ```
+    $ git config user.name ericlingit
+    $ git config user.email ericlingit@users.noreply.github.com
-1. `$ git config user.signingkey 8E88FC612D3C6489`
+    $ git config user.signingkey 8E88FC612D3C6489
-1. commit with `-S` option: `$ git commit -S -m "commit msg here"`

-To sign commits without having to specify the `-S` option, you can set this:

-`$ git config commit.gpgsign true`
+    $ git config commit.gpgsign true
+    ```
+Your commits will now be automatically signed.

 # Connect to Paperspace Jupyter server over SSH